crturliuc/crturliuc.github.io/_posts/2026-02-18-on-writing_music.md

 SORRY for the massive wall of text, feel free to ask questions about any part, and also share your perspective on writing/analyzing music.

 P.S.
-If you are talking a walk through the snow and/or enjoy "God is an Astronaut"-like bands, check out this Romanian post-rock album, it's such a vibe: https://aflmsmp.bandcamp.com/album/la-vale
+If you are talking a walk through the snow and/or enjoy "God is an Astronaut"-like bands, check out this Romanian post-rock album, it's such a vibe: [AFLMSMP](https://aflmsmp.bandcamp.com/album/la-vale)

 Best,

-Calin
+Calin"